 Overall, the education we offer is as excellent as ever.
 The form in which we offer it is changing, becoming (of necessity) more flexible, and we are committed to being flexible as we support our students through their years at Pratt and to graduation.

 While students’ educational experience will continue to be of high quality and the learning goals for courses be what they have always been, students and their families must be aware that the overall in-person social experience will be radically different and dramatically constrained in comparison to our previous experiences.

 The in-person components of hybrid courses, in order to meet health and safety standards, will involve physical distancing, and limited numbers of students in any given space, with regulated and limited access to specialized equipment and facilities, including studios and labs.
 We will not be able to offer long stays and unlimited access to studios as we normally would.

 For students who decide to shift their study entirely online, we will work with them to ensure that their semester’s work is satisfying and advances their progress toward their degree.

-Continuing students who have pre-registered for Fall 2020 will need to revisit their Fall course schedule given these changes to calendar and course formats.
 Through the Student Self-Service Portal, students are able to learn which courses have been designated for in-person or hybrid delivery, and will be able to adjust their schedule as needed.
-All of these designations are visible via the Student Self-Service Portal now.

 New undergraduate students will be registered by Undergraduate Advisement during July.
 New graduate students will register through their programs.